htcondor/htcondor/docs/version-history/development-release-series-89.rst

 New Features:

+- The *condor_job_router* configuration and transform language has changed.
+  The Job Router will still read the old configuration and transforms, but the new configuration syntax is much more flexible and powerful.

+  - Routes are now a modified form of job transform. ``JOB_ROUTER_ROUTE_NAMES`` defines both the order and which routes are enabled
+  - Multiple pre-route and post-route transforms that apply to all routes can be defined.
+  - The Routes and transforms use the same syntax and transform engine as ``SUBMIT_TRANSFORM_NAMES``.

+  :ticket:`7432`

 - You may now specify that HTCondor only transfer files when the job succeeds (as defined by ``success_exit_code``).
 Set ``when_to_transfer_files`` to ``ON_SUCCESS``.
 When you do, HTCondor will transfer files only when the